 Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

-In this article, we’ll show you how to add a Twitter Feed to WordPress without a plugin.
+In this article, we’ll show you how to add a Twitter feed to WordPress without a plugin.
 Here’s a table of contents on what we’ll cover today:

 - Is it best to add a Twitter feed with or without a plugin?

-- Adding a Twitter feed to WordPress without a plugin
+- Adding a Twitter feed to WordPress Without a Plugin

-Is It Best to Add a Twitter Feed With or Without a Plugin?
+Should You Add a Twitter Feed With or Without a Plugin?

-- Multiple feed layouts: Show your feed in a multi-column masonry layout, scrolling carousel, or a single column list.
+- Multiple feed layouts: Show your feed in a multi-column masonry layout, scrolling carousel, or a single-column list.

 There’s a lot more, too — see the full list of Twitter Feed features here.